TheRagingWampa/PUBG_AHK/README.md

 You can still use the mouse wheel in the menus just not to change weapons.

 # Mute Current Application:
-A script that can be used on anything it mutes the current application you are in when you press F1.
+A script that can be used on anything it mutes and unmutes the current application you are in when you press F1.

 # Changelog: